Tips. Insight. Offers. Are You In?

 It's also important to remember this feature is in beta.

-We've been working on chatbot projects for 2 years now and a large number of our chatbot project have shared a similar requirement: the ability to answer a large number of questions on a particular subject.
+We've been working on chatbot projects for many years now and a large number of our chatbot projects have shared a similar requirement: the ability to answer a large number of questions on a particular subject.
 This may be to answer technical questions about a product offering or to offer information for a particular service.

 The challenge for a successful chatbot is utilising this often unstructured information to understand a question and provide the correct answer.
 To meet this challenge we can look at 2 approaches; the traditional one and using the new Dialogflow Knowledge Connectors.